mbeddr/mps-platform-docs/src/doc/docs/mbeddr/misc_topics.md

 #### Code smells

-- replacement of *functioncall* expression where parent is expression statement
+- replacement of function call expression where parent is expression statement
     + replace complete statement to generate readable code